On this page: 1. Two Types of Projects — 2. Survey Results — 3. Discussion — 4. More Data

 In a first question, respondents were asked what kind of projects they typically manage.
 They answered:

-16 respondents answered: "The setting of my project is different".
-As the focus of this study lies on the two main types of projects, they were not further analyzed here.
+16 respondents answered: “The setting of my project is different”.
+As this study focuses on the two main types of projects, they were not further analyzed here.

 This left 514 responses for analysis.
 The results: